 To educate, empower and connect those living with bilateral upper limb loss.

-provide a safe environment for individuals missing both arms or upper and lower limbs to connect in person;
+To provide a safe environment for individuals missing both arms or upper and lower limbs to connect in person;

-provide facilities, equipment and other resources for participants to engage in the promotion and participation of events and activities regarding upper limb loss rehabilitation;
+To provide facilities, equipment and other resources for participants to engage in the promotion and participation of events and activities regarding upper limb loss rehabilitation;

-provide opportunities for participants to engage in recreational and social events with similar individuals;
+To provide opportunities for participants to engage in recreational and social events with similar individuals;

-sponsor, host and/or participate in events and activities that promote the rehabilitation of persons affected by bilateral upper limb loss.
+To sponsor, host and/or participate in events and activities that promote the rehabilitation of persons affected by bilateral upper limb loss.

 The Skills for Life: Bilateral Upper Limb Loss Workshop was started by Robert H. “Skip” Meier, III, MD and Diane Atkins, OTR who had worked closely together for over 11 years at The Institute for Rehabilitation and Research (TIRR).
 During this time they successfully treated many bilateral upper limb loss individuals and recognised the unique set of circumstances that faced their patients.
 They started the Skills for Life: Bilateral Upper Limb Loss Workshop in 2002 on the principle that these circumstances were best shared face to face as they are more meaningful, effective and valuable than phone or other means of communication.
 This workshop turned out to be a life changing experience for everyone who attended.